ebingrav/avwiki/Category:Kingdom_Of_The_Willows.md

 their land is consumed by the lesser kiths of the World.

-*The territory of the Kingdom of the Willows extends from [Lloth's Peak](:Category:_Lloth's_Peak "wikilink") to Devil's Peak and reaches south to the borders of [Midgaard](:Category:_Midgaard "wikilink") in the east, and south to [Crystalmir Lake](:Category:_Crystalmir_Lake "wikilink") in the west.
-However, the decline of the High Elves has limited the Kingdom's control severely, mostly to the large royal gardens southwest of Cathracharraig, due north of the halfling village of [Heather Flats](:Category:_Heather_Flats "wikilink").*
+*The territory of the Kingdom of the Willows extends from [Lloth's Peak](:Category:_Lloth's_Peak.md "wikilink") to Devil's Peak and reaches south to the borders of [Midgaard](:Category:_Midgaard.md "wikilink") in the east, and south to [Crystalmir Lake](:Category:_Crystalmir_Lake.md "wikilink") in the west.
+However, the decline of the High Elves has limited the Kingdom's control severely, mostly to the large royal gardens southwest of Cathracharraig, due north of the halfling village of [Heather Flats](:Category:_Heather_Flats.md "wikilink").*

 **Level Range:** 20-25